wuyuansushen/aria2c_TrackersList/README.md

         - This option can be used multiple times.

-        - Specify an output file name of torrent downloads through its `<INDEX>` obtained from using `-S, --show-files`.
+        - Specify an output file name of torrent downloads through its `<INDEX>` obtained from using `--show-files`.

 ### Other tips